Logo Futurismo

 Enrico Pescantini | Swimming at Ponta da Ferraria hot springs

 You will also find several wonders outside the crater on the seaside.
 First, Ponta da Ferraria.
 This place is unbelievable.
 It is an atypical hot spring located in a natural basaltic pool in the Atlantic Ocean.
-The seawater is naturally warmed by the secondary volcanic activity.
+The secondary volcanic activity naturally warms the seawater.
 It is a perfect place to relax in good conditions — no big waves and low tide.

 Mosteiros